michi-jeremias/tinydl/README.md

 # tinydl

-tinydl (tiny deeplearning) is a Python library which aims to facilitate training and validation of deep learning models implemented with PyTorch.
+tinydl (tiny deeplearning) is a Python library which aims to facilitate training and validation of deep learning models implemented with PyTorch. tinydl is following semantic versioning, see https://semver.org/

 ## Installation